Description

 Instructions

 - Prepare filling: Whisk together sugar, brown sugar, arrowroot starch, cinnamon, cloves, nutmeg, and salt in a small bowl.
-Melt butter in a large skillet; add apples and cook over medium-high heat until slightly tender (about 4-5 minutes).
+Melt butter in a large skillet; add apples and cook over medium heat until slightly tender (about 4-5 minutes).
 Use a slotted spoon to transfer apples to a large bowl, leaving the juices behind.
 Allow apples to cool for 15 minutes before sprinkling with sugar mixture.
 Gently toss together until combined.

 - Roll dough: Place one disc of dough on a floured board and dust dough with flour.
 Roll out dough (roll dough in one direction, then lift up dough and rotate a quarter turn and roll, then repeat) until dough is a 12 to 13-inch circle.
 If dough starts to stick, use a bench scraper to lift dough from board.
 Transfer dough to a 9-inch pie pan.
 Trim overhang to 1 inch and chill for 10 minutes.